SpeculativeCoder/adhoc-web/README.md

 You can then run this Spring Boot application class in your IDE: `AdhocManagerApplication`

-If you go to http://localhost you should see the application running in development mode.
+If you go to http://localhost you should see the manager application running in development mode.

 Further functionality requires setup.
 See: [https://github.com/SpeculativeCoder/AdhocDocumentation](https://github.com/SpeculativeCoder/AdhocDocumentation)